NicoMulet/WeatherSwiftUI/README.md

 # WeatherSwiftUI

 This application is a SwiftUI implementation of the iOS Weather app.
+All the background images of the iOS Weather app are not present at the moment, this could be a future improvement of this project.
-It runs on iOS, macOS and iPadOS.
-The project will evolve with the different beta of Xcode and SwiftUI
+The app runs on iOS, macOS and iPadOS.
+The project will evolve with the different betas of Xcode and SwiftUI.

 <p float="left">
   <image src="https://user-images.githubusercontent.com/22772021/62471530-2335fd00-b79d-11e9-8ee8-f464d5aad186.png" width="275"/>